petershin/liferay-learn/docs/liferay-cloud/latest/en/platform-services/web-server-service.md

     │           └── nginx.conf
     └── LCP.json

+The `nginx.conf` file does not allow configurations that require root user permissions.
+It also doesn't require a user declaration to run.
+Adding a user declaration may disrupt the service.

 Files in `/webserver/configs/[ENV]/` are copied as overrides into `/etc/nginx/` in the web server container in Liferay Cloud.
 Files in `/webserver/configs/[ENV]/public/` are copied as overrides into `var/www/html/`.

+!!! important
+    The `nginx.pid` file is located in the web server container's `/tmp/` directory.
+Previously, it was located in `/var/run/`.
+If you have custom configurations in `nginx.conf`, update the location of all references to `nginx.pid` to prevent issues at runtime.

 ## Automatic Log Rotation